Create the Routine

 - Write the steps of the routine down in order

-- Label each step in your routine with sign – vocalization – and the appropriate symbol – i.e., what are you going to call the action of pouring the flour into the mix during your “cookie making routine”?
+- Label each step in your routine with a gesture, sign or symbol, and note the targeted vocabulary you will use, i.e., what are you going to call the action of pouring the flour into the mix during your “cookie making routine”?

 - Have a clear beginning, middle, and end.